MrAlpha786/termux-fingerprint-lock/README.md

 # TERMUX FINGERPRINT LOCK
 ### Created by [MrAlpha786](https://github.com/MrAlpha786)
+***Request:*** Please use or modify this with proper credit.
+Add link to my github in your README.md.

-Add Fingerprint Lock to your Termux.
+_Add Fingerprint Lock to your Termux._

 ***Note: It's not an app lock.
 It's only for Termux.
       If you don't know what Termux is, You don't need this.***